 Holly Jolly Christmas Cocktail

 Kick off the holiday season in style with this Holly Jolly Christmas cocktail recipe.
-Made with orange vodka, elderberry liqueur, blood orange juice, and ginger beer, this delicious cocktail is as refreshing as it is festive.
+Made with orange vodka, elderflower liqueur, blood orange juice, and ginger beer, this delicious cocktail is as refreshing as it is festive.

 I love holiday cocktails not only because they are usually beautiful, but also because they are delicious and will please the most picky guest.